 We spend a lot of time and money these days on online brand building.
-There are thousands of online marketers that promise to transform your sales.
+There are thousands of online marketers who promise to transform your sales.
 They’ll build you funnels, buy you Facebook ads, and even write compelling copy.
 But who does it go to?
 A huge population at the top of the funnel.
-You’re lucky if you get 2% buy in.
+You’re lucky if you get 2% buy-in.
 Seems kind of inefficient to us.

 That may work fine for personal branding, selling digital products, and even personal services.
 But when it comes to selling CPG brands, all that effort isn’t nearly as effective as having good physical distribution to start with.